KTH-SML/svea/README.md

 If it all runs without an error, you have installed the Docker image!

 ## Installing Foxglove Studio
-Although this code base supports matplotlib and rviz, the main visualization tool used is Foxglove Studio.
+For visualization, we recommend Foxglove Studio.
 To install Foxglove Studio, follow the instructions for your operating system [here](https://foxglove.dev/download)

 **Note**: alternatively, you can use the Web version of Foxglove Studio which is also available from the installation link.